 We hypothesize that increasing levels of ROS can increase LOH.
 By externally increasing H2O2 levels, superoxide dismutase activity will be inhibited through product inhibition.
 This will raise intracellular ROS levels and cause DNA damage that will induce a homologous recombination repair-response.
 This will ultimately increase LOH in yeast.
 Alternatively, we propose that loss of viability will occur as increased ROS levels damage organelles, proteins, and lipids.
 LOH and viability drop have not been shown to be directly linked, it is clear that they are associated events because they are both caused by increasing ROS.
-Thus, our objective is to compare the H2O2 dose-response curve of LOH and viability with the viability change in normal agingFigure (add from powerpoint).
+Thus, our objective is to compare the H2O2 dose-response curve of LOH and viability with the viability change in normal aging Figure (add from power point).
 Biological aging has become a popular area of study because it has broad biomedical implications.
 This area of research has aesthetic implications; for many of us want to look and experience the benefits of youth for as long as possible.
 Ultimately, this area can open brand new realms for understanding phylogenic relationships among species, and contribute to the study of age-related diseases like Alzheimer’s disease, cancer, and atherosclerosis, and diabetes.
-Ultimately, these studies can introduce ways to extend human lifespan.
+Ultimately, these studies can introduce ways to extend human life span.

 Materials and Methods